andrew-bolin/tango-example/k8s/README.md

 Helm Chart
 ----------

 The Helm Chart based install of the Tango Examples relies on [Helm](https://docs.helm.sh/using_helm/#installing-helm) (surprise!).
-The easiest way is using the install script:
+The easiest way to install is using the install script:
 ```
 https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash
 ```